 The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

-To resolve this issue, you can edit the ADAM database on the secondary vCenter Server so that the value linkedvc is not set.
+To resolve this issue, edit the ADAM database on the secondary vCenter Server so that the value linkedvc is not set.

 To edit the ADAM database: